wireapp/wire-docs/src/understand/overview.md

 Cargohold only needs to speak to your S3 hosting service.

-### Calling in your main cluster:
+### Calling in your Wire Messaging Cluster:
 ![image](img/calling-in_cluster.svg)

+The above diagram shows calling deployed in the Wire Messaging cluster, along side your Wire services.
+Not shown are the Wire services themselves.

+Depending on customer resources, security stance, and threat models, some customers will opt to place calling into the same kubernetes cluster as their messaging components.

-Placing calling in your main kubernetes cluster is heavily discouraged by wire.
-If a calling component is broken into in the above scenario, other critical databases your wire cluster uses would be at risk.
+Placing calling in your main kubernetes cluster is heavily discouraged by Wire.
+If a calling component is broken into in the above scenario, other critical databases your Wire cluster uses would be at risk.
 For this reason, Wire always recommends using a separate kubernetes cluster for calling services.

 ### Calling in your DMZ:
 ![image](img/calling-DMZ.svg)

 In the above diagram, we have routed and labeled the calling traffic into a non-federated Wire calling cluster.
-As you can see, placing calling in it's own kubernetes cluster is much safer, as the cluster does not have access to any of the wire databases.
-For most configurations, the calling cluster and the wire backend do not need to speak at all.
+A Wire Calling Cluster is typically placed in an DMZ, where the users can reach it, but the Mire Messaging Cluster cannot.
+Wire As you can see, placing calling in it's own kubernetes cluster is much safer, as the cluster does not have access to any of the Wire databases.
+For most configurations, the calling cluster and the Wire backend do not need to speak at all.

 ### Federated Calling
 ![image](img/federated_calling.svg)